 The Battle of Tát, 16 August 1685

-Prince Charles besieged Érsekújvár (Nove Zámky, Upper Hungary or Slovakia) at 7 July.
-Meanwhile, the Turkish Serdar, Ibrahim Sejtan’s army began to attack Esztergom castle.
-The Christian general did not allow that this strategic fort would return to the Ottomans because of its closeness to Buda castle.
+In the meantime, Prince Charles and his army of 80,000 men besieged Érsekújvár (Nove Zámky) on 7 July.
+Then, he was informed about the moves of Ibrahim Sejtan’s army at Esztergom castle.
+The Christian general did not allow this strategic fort would return to the Ottomans because of its closeness to Buda castle.
 That’s why he left a strong army around Érsekújvár and advanced towards Esztergom.

 Let us recall the words of the chronicler of Transylvania:

 “When the Turkish army arrived at Esztergom with a great force, the Prince of Lotharingia set out against them with the army of the German Emperor.
 As the Turks were located in a tight (narrow) place, the Prince wanted to entice them to a more convenient place.
 He pretended as if he had been scared and began retreating in good order.”

 The chronicler went on: “The Turks ran after him undisciplined and foolishly and the Lotharingian suddenly had his army returned and began to give a strong fire. the Turks showed their back at this and the Germans were chasing and cutting them, taking all their artillery at the same time.”

 The Turkish army consisted of about 30,000 cavalrymen and 12,000 infantrymen and the Imperials had mainly the same size of army.
 Yet, Ibrahim thought the Germans were just 20,000 strong so he was not afraid of attacking them.